amita-shukla/blog-1/content/posts/2025-09-08--cors/index.md

 Access-Control-Allow-Headers: Content-Type
 ```
 If the headers are missing or incorrect, the browser blocks the response (even though the request reaches the server).
-Now, let's see how a server handles these requests.
-A server needs to be aware if it is expected cross-origin requests.
-In this case, it needs to *whitelist* the origin.
-It needs:
+Now, to handle this, a server needs to be aware if it is expected to handle cross-origin requests.
+In this case, it needs to explicitly *whitelist* the origin by:
-- Direct and respond to `OPTIONS` requests,
+- Detecting and responding to `OPTIONS` requests,
-- Return the correct CORS headers, and
+- Returning the correct CORS headers, and
 - Usually return a `204 No Content` status.

 Here's how a backend service implemented in Spring handles requests from `https://frontend.company.com`: